February 4 - E.L. Crossley Intermediate Basketball Tournaments

 If you would like further information and have questions, please do not hesitate to contact the administration of the school or our Parent Council Executive.

-Under no circumstances will any student be allowed to ride a bus other than than his/her regular bus.
+Under no circumstances will any student be allowed to ride a bus other than his/her regular bus.
 We apologize for any inconvenience that this might pose but for liability and student safety reasons, the transfer of busses is strictly prohibited.

 Prince Philip Public School participated in a joint Family of Schools School Advisory Council meeting on Thursday, October 23 at A.N.
 Myer S. S. Here is the presentation on Mindset from that meeting along with a very inspiring video that illustrates the power of mindset!